kimpham54/kimpham54.github.io/content/cv/selected.md

 * 2021 - Developing a Digital Research Infrastructure for the Digital Humanities.
 ENCODE conference.
 Leuven, Belgium.
 * 2020 - Vertical Collaboration in a Digital Collections Ecosystem.
 Lighting the Way Forum.
 Mountain View, USA.
 * 2019 -  In a third space: Building a horizontally connected digital collections ecosystem.
 Open Repositories.
 Hamburg, Germany.

-#### Awards

-* 2020 - Mellon Foundation for Collections as Data: Part to Whole
-* 2016 - University of Toronto Libraries STAR Award for Innovation
-* 2014 - University of Toronto Gordon Cressy Leadership Award